 It’s only natural to feel some level of apprehension, especially when considering taking yourself outside your normal comfort zone.
+You probably worry that after a session of Muay Thai training you would have to visit a cosmetic dentist in Bangkok.
 However, you’ll find that most fighting art based communities are extremely welcoming.
 Tiger Muay Thai, in particular, is designed specifically to cater for all levels of ability, with a huge range of beginner, intermediate and advanced level classes, all of which are completely optional.
 What’s more, the coaches that train you are professional or ex-professional fighters.
 Coaching you is their way of making a living so that they can pursue the sport they love.
 For this reason, alone you’ll find yourself incredibly welcome at their training camp.

 Hopefully, we’ve inspired you to take yourself away from the mainstream Thailand holiday and learn an art that has formed part of Thai culture and history for hundreds of years.
 Dare to take a trip outside your comfort zone and we’re sure you’ll have a once in a lifetime experience.